Featured

 Online trading accounts.
 Some people call them a gift from the Gods!
 Instant access to a world of near endless trading opportunities.
 Seamless executions with one click of a mouse.

 It's 2:30 p.m. on a Wednesday afternoon and the stock “Caterpillar” is down $2.15 on the day and up 30 cents in the last ten minutes.
 The DJI was down nearly 200 points around 11:30 a.m. and has now rallied back to being down only 40 points.
 Many stocks seem to be rebounding from their lows of the day.
 Would this be a good time to purchase a slightly "out of the money" Call option on "Caterpillar" which expires on Friday with the hopes that this upward directional movement will continue over the next twenty or thirty minute time period?
 That’s the length of time it might take for a Call option priced at $185.00 to jump up to $250.00 or beyond.
-After you deduct the costs of commissions you would still be left with a profit of $40.00 or so.
+After you deduct the costs of commissions you are ahead of the game.
 Do that a couple of times a day.
 Not bad for observing a short term price swing.

 My name is Peter and many moons ago I did a short gig as a “Merrill Lynch” stockbroker.
 I now work in an unrelated profession, but I still have a passion for day trading Call options (betting on stocks to go up) and Put options (betting on stocks to go down).
-Well hold on, betting is not the correct word.
+Well hold on, betting is not the proper word.
 Nor or are the words speculating, hoping or praying.
 Perhaps a better word is anticipating.
-Anticipating individual stocks to make short term directional moves upwards or downwards.
+Anticipating individual stocks to make short term upward or downward directional moves.

-I have designed this site to show people the types of trades I make and why I do them.
-Sometimes I win, sometimes I lose.
-I mostly do small dollar amount trades and there are times on some Fridays when I do multiple trades.
-I like Fridays for trading Call and Put options the best on options that expire that day because that is the day of the week you can get the most bang for your buck if you correctly anticipate which way an individual stock is going to move.
-One of my favourite stocks to trade options on is “Caterpillar” because daily swings of two or three dollars is often the norm and it is a stock void of most chatter.
+This site is designed to show people the types of trades I make and why I do them.
+I like Fridays for trading "one-day" options that are soon to be expiring.
+You can get the most bang for your buck on that day if you correctly anticipate which way an individual stock is going to move.
+One of my favourite stocks to trade options on is “Caterpillar” because daily swings of two or three dollars on it are the norm.
+It is also a stock very much void of most market chatter.

-There are times when I will take a week off from trading, knowing I will be not be handicapped when I return to the action.
-The world of option trading always offers trading opportunities.
+There are times when I will take a week off from watching the market, knowing that I will be not be handicapped when I return to the action.
+Option trading always offers a world of trading opportunities.
 Without any further introductions let me share with you some of my most recent trading experiences.

 I offer no promise of instant successes and I do not encourage you to do what I do.
 I just think that people in general will benefit from being exposed to platforms like this.
 Cheers.